tencent cloud

 Based on the characteristics of the authorizer, the MQTT server may cache policy rules to speed up policy retrieval.
 Therefore, changes made via the console or TencentCloud API require a cache update for the changes to take effect.

-The policy order impacts the final result of the authorizer chain.
-When defining multiple policy rules, ensure the authorization sequence meets business requirements.
+The policy sequence impacts the final result of the authorizer chain.
+When multiple policy rules are defined, you need to ensure the authorization sequence meets business requirements.

 Prerequisites

-The Pro Edition supports configuration of up to 20 authorization policies, while the Platinum Version supports configuration of up to 30 authorization policies.
+The Pro Edition supports configuring up to 20 authorization policies, and the Platinum Edition supports configuring up to 30 authorization policies.

 1. Log in to the MQTT Console.

-2. Click Resource > Cluster in the left sidebar.
-After selecting a region, click the "ID" of the target cluster to enter the cluster basic information page.
+2. In the left sidebar, click Resource > Cluster, select a region, and click the ID of the target cluster, to go to the cluster basic information page.

-4. Click Create Policy in the top-left corner and fill in the policy information.
+4. Click Create Policy in the top-left corner and enter the policy information.

 Description